Virginia Tech® home

 Honors-UAP SuperStudio asks you to work across disciplines and outside your comfort zones to form interest and problem areas, manage teams, and set the scope and goals of projects related to our environment, broadly conceived.
 In doing so, you will further develop synthesis, collaboration, and communication skills to help you explore your interests, develop portfolio or resume artifacts, and help you land a job.
 One former student noted: “I talked so much about my SuperStudio project in my interview that I can safely say it helped me land the job.
 My experience wouldn’t be the same without you!”

-If you are interested, please join Honors SuperStudio, now with the fall theme Climate and Community forming the basis for our shared problem exploration!
+If you are interested, please join Honors SuperStudio, now with the fall theme Making our Environment forming the basis for our shared problem exploration!
 SuperStudio comprises two co-requisite courses that meet Tuesday and Thursday afternoons and Wednesday mornings, for four credit hours that count for eight honors credits.
 We hope to see you there.

 If you have questions, please contact Dr. Anne-Lise Velez at aknox@vt.edu.